 People with dementia can communicate in a wide range of ways about all sorts of needs and topics – from smaller things (like position of a pillow or the taste of food), to larger matters (where they want to live).
 So it is important that an attempt is made to involve people with dementia in all decision making about their lives – unless it is very clear that they lack the capacity to make a decision on a particular matter (this is usually decided by a medical practitioner).

 It is possible for people to retain ‘mental capacity’ on certain matters (say a decision about medical treatment), but be unable to make decisions on other matters (for example, more complex financial transactions).

 Getting a clear diagnosis of dementia (rather than avoiding the topic for years) can help everyone face and plan the future.
 It gives the person who is diagnosed and their support network around them the chance to think and talk through major decisions about their future life and care.

 Setting up proper formal arrangements for future decision-making – for example, an Enduring Power of Attorney where you nominate specific people to take this on for you in the future – is an important step, best set up in the earlier stages of dementia.
 An Advance Care Directive can set out clear preferences around a person’s care towards the end of their life.

 Start2Talk is a good website developed by Dementia Australia, on planning ahead for people with dementia.
-This is another good resource: Supporting decision making: a guide for people living with dementia, family members and carers, from the Cognitive Decline Partnership Centre in Sydney.
+Another good resource is Supporting decision making: a guide for people living with dementia, family members and carers, from the Cognitive Decline Partnership Centre in Sydney.

 There are ways you could make some savoury items sweeter – a compromise which may mean they are more likely to be eaten (for example, adding a sweet tomato sauce to accompany a meal).
 Or you could try using vegetables in sweet items – for example a lot of vegetables can be incorporated into sweet muffins and cakes.
 Some vegetables can be added to smoothies and juice drinks.